 In order to provide product quality, a company should make effective managerial decisions.
 In the modern world, the efficacy of managerial decision-making process depends on the information available to the person that makes decisions and the depth of information analysis.
 Therefore, a company should develop processes of automated collection of information and its further processing and analysis.
 Decision-making should be based on the knowledge and principles obtained during the analysis of the collected data.
+In this article, we expand on our research work presented at The Third International Conference on Data Analytics (2014) [1].

-Quality assurance is currently attained through a process approach based on the model of a quality management system [1].
+Quality assurance is currently attained through a process approach based on the model of a quality management system [2] (see Figure 1).
 It describes the interaction of the company and the customer during the process of product production and consumption.
 To correct the parameters of a product's quality in order to improve it for the customer, the model has feedback.
 For companies, feedback during the process of quality management is the information about the level of customer satisfaction, which is expressed in the form of customer reviews about a product's quality.
 That is why customer satisfaction is key information for quality management that influences decision-making.